Sales Horror Stories and How to Prevent Them

+If you’ve ever met a salesperson whose personality didn’t fit with yours, you know how annoying the wrong approach to sales can be.
 Whether this person was looking to close the deal too soon, couldn’t answer your questions, or simply kept following you around when you said you didn’t need any help, the problem was always the same.
 This person was trying to sell without taking the customer’s personality into account.

-“I was looking to reserve a venue for my wedding, and I called this place to ask questions about how much it would cost.
+I was looking to reserve a venue for my wedding, and I called this place to ask questions about how much it would cost.
 The guy who answered the phone put me on hold immediately, and kept me on the line while he barked at someone in the room.
 Strike one.

-I gave him a range, not a firm headcount.
-(I didn’t have a firm headcount because of course no one had RSVP’d to a wedding that doesn’t have a date yet.)
-He basically interrupts me again to tell me that his venue is the best one in town for that size- that I won’t find a better venue.
-He told me that since “you don’t know what you need” (because I don’t have a firm guest count ?!) “you should just book this venue because it is the best.”
+I gave him a range, not a firm headcount(I didn’t have a firm headcount because of course no one had RSVP’d to a wedding that doesn’t have a date yet).
+He interrupted me again to tell me his venue is the best one in town for that size and I won’t find a better venue.
+He told me, "since you don’t know what you need,” because I didn't have a firm guest count, “you should just book this venue because it is the best.”
 Strike two.

 What went wrong?

-Didn’t Identify the Customer’s Personality
+1. The Salesperson Failed to Identify the Customer’s Personality Type

 Using your knowledge of personality styles to identify the client/customer gives you the key to speaking their language.

 Also, the salesperson missed a great opportunity by interrupting her.
 The customer was going to volunteer information about herself and what she wants.
-But the salesperson just told her what he thought she wanted to hear- that his place was the best.
+But the salesperson just told her what he thought she wanted to hear, that his place was the best.

-Now if this salesperson was talking to a C style customer, this would be good to lead with.
+Now, if this salesperson was talking to a "C" style customer this would be good to lead with.
 Give them the data right off the bat, and let them analyze, research, and compare this data with other places.
-The C style isn’t looking for a relationship; they just want the data so they can make an informed decision for themselves.
+The "C" style isn’t looking for a relationship; they just want the data so they can make an informed decision for themselves.

-Didn’t Exhibit Knowledge of Personality Styles
+5. The Salesperson Failed to Exhibit Knowledge of Personality Styles

 Of course, the question you are probably asking yourself is “how do I know what personality style my customer has?”
 And what exactly do I do once I have this information?
-We can help.
+We can help!